Ghostmonday/MonsterWallet/ThemeArtistGuide.md

-# Monster Wallet Theme Artist Guide
+# KryptoClaw Theme Artist Guide

 ## 🎨 Philosophy: "The Skin, Not The Bones"

-Monster Wallet uses a **Strict Separation of Concerns**.
+KryptoClaw uses a **Strict Separation of Concerns**.
 The app logic (The Bones) is immutable and secure.
 The Theme (The Skin) is where you unleash creativity.

 As a Theme Artist, you are providing a **JSON-equivalent configuration** (via Swift structs) that completely transforms the user's emotional experience without touching a single line of business logic.